khurramaleee/Khurram_Ali_tentwenty_assignment/README.md

 JOB INTERVIEW PROJECT for Flutter Developer Position:

-This project has been Developed Using Provider State management, Api data has been fetch Using Http package, Sqflite package has been used for offline data Saving
+This project has been Developed Using Provider State management, Api data has been fetched Using Http package,
+Sqflite package has been used for offline data Saving